Complaints and Escalations Information

 Below are some examples from the HAMP website as well as the summary of the escalation process and a list of cases that represent valid reasons for escalation:

-- Servicer refuses to stop a scheduled foreclosure sale on a borrower's house while the borrower is being evaluated for HAMP.
+- Servicer refuses to stop a scheduled foreclosure sale on a borrower's house while the borrower is being evaluated for HAMP or other program.

 - Servicer instructs the borrower to miss a payment.

 - Servicer advises the borrower to intentionally misrepresent their personal or financial information.

 - Servicer is not responding to borrowers inquiries in a timely manner regarding MHA program(s)